unnc-idl-ucc/Scences-OpenDS/README.md

 Motivation
 ============

-This project aims to create 3D scene for OpenDS framework by using JMonkeyEngine SDK3.
-We upload the needed models and textures, the code to build scene and the corresponding generated scene file.
+OpenDS is a useful open drive framework that allows user to create driving task themselves to support their research.
+However, driving task creation requires the support of the scene model.
+This project is used to create a corresponding model scene file for the establishment of driving task by JMonkeyEngineer.

 Introduction
 ============
-We divided this part in three parts.
-For the first part, we represent the aim of this project and the choices of the design.
-The second part is about how you can import and run this project in your own computer.
-The last part is used to introduce some details about the code flie, which include Geometry, Texture, Models,Light and Export.
+This project aims to create 3D scene for OpenDS framework by using JMonkeyEngine SDK3.
+We upload the needed models and textures, the code to build scene and the corresponding generated scene file.

 Goal
 ============